IT’S SUMMERTHYME IN THE GARDEN!!!

 Ready to add some instant color to your garden?
 I’d love to share my favorite garden bedding plant ideas for Summer with you!

-PIctured below are some hanging baskets, planter baskets and containers that I sold when I had my flower shop.
+Pictured below are some hanging baskets, planter baskets and containers that I sold when I had my flower shop.
 I often say my interests range from flowers (a former florist) to flour (a former pizzeria owner) and many things in between!
 My entrepreneurial journey is highlighted here:

 On this blog, I may sometimes use affiliate links, which means I earn a small commission if you purchase via the link.
 The price will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.
 By using my affiliate links to shop, it helps me to be able to continue bringing you fresh new ideas and projects!
 Thank you!